abba/openbanking_test_exercise/README.md

 ### Libraries

+These are declared in requirements.txt

-Flask version version 0.12.2
++ Flask version version 0.12.2
-requests version 2.18.4
++ requests version 2.18.4
-pytest version 3.5.0
++ pytest version 3.5.0

 ### To Run Tests